vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Sat Aug 20 03:14:24 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Sun Aug 21 03:20:02 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER